All Episodes

 And Mailer's thinking like, well, this is what happens if police take over society.

-And he writes beautifully about how the police came and split the protesters because he's so high up running and it's gorgeous.
+And he writes beautifully about how the police came and split the protesters because he's so high up writing it.

-And Buchanan would write later like, I knew that Nixon was going to be president of the United States because if fucking Hubert Humphrey, that gutless old ward healer, can't control his own convention and his own party, how is he going to be able to run the country?
+And Buchanan would write later, like, I knew then Nixon was going to be president of the United States because if fucking Hubert Humphrey, that gutless old ward healer, can't control his own convention and his own party, how is he going to be able to run the country?

 And so as soon as Chicago's violence erupted, the Nixon campaign knew they'd won the election.